yackx/ipgo/content/basic-data-types/strings.md

 ### Length and indices

-Let us declare a variable to hold a message:
+Let us declare a variable to hold a message.

 ```go
 message := "1, 2, 3, Go"
 ```

-The number of bytes is called the length of the string and is never negative.
+The number of bytes is called the length of the string.
 It can be determined by using the built-in `len` function.

 ```go
 fmt.Println(len(message))